Katello/katello.org/docs/user_guide/troubleshooting/index.md

 In this case, the ``"start_time" => nil`` indicates that the task was not picked up by Pulp, which usually means some issues with running the Pulp workers.
 See (see [Sub-services status](#sub-services-status) for more details).

-One can also go to the Dynflow console for even more details: the ``suspended`` state means that the step is waiting for the external task to finish - it itself doesn't have to indicate any error:
+One can also go to the Dynflow console for even more details: the ``suspended`` state means that the step is waiting for the external task to finish - the ``suspended`` state itself doesn't have to indicate any error:

 ![Dynflow suspended step](./dynflow-suspended-step.png)